Oxaloacetic acid: Biochemical functions

 Oxaloacetate is an intermediate of the citric acid cycle, where it reacts with acetyl-CoA to form citrate, catalyzed by citrate synthase.
 It is also involved in gluconeogenesis, the urea cycle, the glyoxylate cycle, amino acid synthesis, and fatty acid synthesis.
 Oxaloacetate is also a potent inhibitor of complex II.

 Gluconeogenesis

-Gluconeogenesis is a metabolic pathway consisting of a series of eleven enzyme-catalyzed reactions, resulting in the generation of glucose from non-carbohydrates substrates.
+Gluconeogenesis is a metabolic pathway consisting of a series of eleven enzyme-catalyzed reactions, resulting in the generation of glucose from non-carbohydrate substrates.
 The beginning of this process takes place in the mitochondrial matrix, where pyruvate molecules are found.
 A pyruvate molecule is carboxylated by a pyruvate carboxylase enzyme, activated by a molecule each of ATP and water.
 This reaction results in the formation of oxaloacetate.
 NADH reduces oxaloacetate to malate.
 This transformation is needed to transport the molecule out of the mitochondria.
 Once in the cytosol, malate is oxidized to oxaloacetate again using NAD+.
 Then oxaloacetate remains in the cytosol, where the rest of reactions will take place.
 Oxaloacetate is later decarboxylated and phosphorylated by phosphoenolpyruvate carboxykinase and becomes 2-phosphoenolpyruvate using guanosine triphosphate (GTP) as phosphate source.
 Glucose is obtained after further downstream processing.